 On this page:

-Asthma UK is a charity registered in England and Wales (802364) regulated by the Charity Commission.
-In Scotland, we are registered (SCO39322) by the Scottish charity regulator.
-It is a membership based charity and governed by a Council of Trustees.
-The day-to-day running of the Charity is the responsibility of the Chief Executive and Senior Team.
+The Asthma UK and British Lung Foundation Partnership is a charity registered in England and Wales (326730) regulated by the Charity Commission.
+In Scotland, we are registered (SC038415) by the Scottish charity regulator.
+We are governed by a Council of Trustees.
+The day-to-day running of the charity is the responsibility of the Chief Executive and Senior Team.

 We are a member, and follow the standards of the Association for Medical Research Charities to ensure all medical research we fund is carried out to the highest standards.